Architecture: 2 Year Program, MARCH

 Financial aid for graduate students in architecture is available in the form of fellowships and assistantships (teaching, research, and graduate or resource).
 Qualified candidates are considered for financial support upon application and in subsequent years of study.

-for the Master of Architecture in Architecture, 2 Year Program Concentration
+for the degree of Master of Architecture in Architecture, 2 Year Program Concentration

 The two-year professional degree program, intended for students entering with a four-year baccalaureate in architectural studies, emphasizes further study in architectural disciplines.
 Students may elect to concentrate in any one of several areas of specialization aligned with research-oriented program areas.